WHAT TO CARRY: THE 10 BACKPACKING & HIKING ESSENTIALS

 Imagine breaking your leg only 2 miles from the trailhead on a popular hike.
 While it’s unlikely you would need to spend the night, being so close to the trailhead and amongst numerous other hikers who can seek help on your behalf, you may be sitting idle for multiple hours while rescue personnel reaches you with the proper equipment.
 If it’s cold outside, that may be a serious problem, especially now that you won’t be generating any heat from movement.

 That new $300 down-insulated sleeping bag is so incredibly warm...until it gets wets.
 Don’t forget to waterproof critical items inside your pack, either with waterproof stuff sacks or a pack liner.
 Contractor grade trash bags are a simple, cheap, lightweight option for waterproofing your pack.
-Traditional pack rain covers are heavy, bulky, expensive and rather ineffective in steady rain.
+Traditional pack rain covers are heavy, bulky, expensive and rather ineffective when backpacking in rain for several days of steady drizzle.

 We, typically, consider bug protection alongside sun protection as one of the ten essentials.
 Since it is not officially part of the modern essentials list, however, we’ve included it here.
 Bug sprays are effective (look for picaridin - just as effective as DEET without the carcinogens) but protection can, also, come in the form of permethrin-treated clothing or bug-netting.